laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 :::::
 ::::::

-### Query 3: Recurrent region detection

-Genomic positions are binned into 1 kbp windows.
+**Query 3: Recurrent region detection.** Genomic positions are binned into 1 kbp windows.
 Bins containing CNVs from two or more distinct samples are identified as recurrent regions. all five engines produced identical results.

 ::::::{tab-set}
 :::::{tab-item} PyArrow